 Let's go back in our archives and pull out some of the sound from some of the decisions he's been involved in.

-The same, it seems to me, would be true, say for the market in emergency services.
+The same, it seems to me, would be true, say, for the market in emergency services.

 You don't know if you're going to need a heart transplant or if you ever will.

-So there's a market there to, in some extent, we all participate in it.
+In some extent, we all participate in it.

 You can just dial 911 no matter where you are.